Home

 Building many decision trees results in a forest.
 A random forest works the following way:

 1. First, it uses the Bagging (Bootstrap Aggregating) algorithm to create random samples.
 Given a data set D1 (n rows and p columns), it creates a new dataset (D2) by sampling n cases at random with replacement from the original data.
-About 1/3 of the rows from D1 are left out, known as Out of Bag(OOB) samples.
+About 1/3 of the rows from D1 are left out, known as Out of Bag (OOB) samples.

 2. Then, the model trains on D2.
 OOB sample is used to determine unbiased estimate of the error.

-3. Out of p columns, P << p columns are selected at each node in the data set.
+3. Out of p columns, P ≪ p columns are selected at each node in the data set.
 The P columns are selected at random.
-Usually, the default choice of P is p/3 for regression tree and P is sqrt(p) for classification tree.
+Usually, the default choice of P is p/3 for regression tree and √p for classification tree.

-4. pruning decision treesUnlike a tree, no pruning takes place in random forest; i.e, each tree is grown fully.
+4. pruning decision trees Unlike a tree, no pruning takes place in random forest; i.e., each tree is grown fully.
 In decision trees, pruning is a method to avoid overfitting.
-Pruning means selecting a subtree that leads to the lowest test errror rate.
-We can use cross validation to determine the test error rate of a subtree.
+Pruning means selecting a subtree that leads to the lowest test error rate.
+We can use cross-validation to determine the test error rate of a subtree.

 Each tree is grown on a different sample of original data.
-Since random forest has the feature to calculate OOB error internally, cross validation doesn’t make much sense in random forest.
+Since random forest has the feature to calculate OOB error internally, cross-validation doesn't make much sense in random forest.

 What is the difference between Bagging and Random Forest?

-Many a time, we fail to ascertain that bagging is not same as random forest.
-To understand the difference, let’s see how bagging works:
+Many a time, we fail to ascertain that bagging is not the same as random forest.
+To understand the difference, let's see how bagging works:

-1. It creates randomized samples of the data set (just like random forest) and grows trees on a different sample of the original data.
+1. It creates randomized samples of the dataset (just like random forest) and grows trees on a different sample of the original data.
 The remaining 1/3 of the sample is used to estimate unbiased OOB error.

 2. It considers all the features at a node (for splitting).